-During the training period, there will be regular and periodic meetings.
+During the training period, there will be regular and periodical meetings.
 In addition, the training structure differs between the training years.
-The curriculum includes elearning materials and on-site meetings, while the project discussions are held in inperson meetings and using online platforms as well.
-The first year focuses on conceptualizing and starting the projects necessary for the PhD.
-For this, in the first year, we focus on the main methodologies weekly.
+The curriculum includes elearning materials and on-site meetings, while the project discussions are held inperson meetings and using online platforms as well.
+The first year focuses on the project conceptualization and starting the projects necessary for the PhD.
+For this, in the first year, we focus on the main methodologies on a weekly basis.
 First, we organize group meetings for students with a similar field of interest, including their supervisor.
-Second, in the first part of the first year, regular courses are organized, generally with e-learning followed by a practical course week.
+Second, in the first part of the first-year regular courses are organized, generally with e-learning followed by a practical course week.
 The third part of the week is represented by the project meetings, where we focus on particular projects discussed with the project team.